 - Fractures, Cuts, and Bruises – Though fractures, bruises and cuts are not as severe as other injuries, they usually accompany major injuries.
 When looking for compensation in a case, no detail can be left out.

 Why You Need Legal Representation!

 When you or a loved one have been injured in a semi truck accident, time is of the essence.
 Not all cases have a legal claim.
 The Federal Motor Carrier Safety Administration is responsible for making sure that all bus, truck and motorcoach companies regulated by the U.S. Department of Transportation are compliant with all safety regulations (FMCSR).
-Cantor Crane specializes in semi truck accidents.
+Cantor Injury Lawyers emphasize their practice regarding in semi truck accidents.
 If you think you may have a claim and want legal advice, call us today to see how we can help (602) 254-2701.